vmware-archive/photon-controller/agent/README.md

 ```

 #### Python
-System python can be used locally to build and test python code.
+System python can be used locally to build and test agent code.
 Make sure you
 have both python 2.6 and 2.7 installed.

 ```bash